jiasong18/Ant-Media-Server-Wiki/Preview.md

     `settings.addDateTimeToMp4FileName=false`

-or you can enable in the `Application > Your App > Settings > Add Date-Time to Record File names`
+or you can enable in the Dashboard `Application > Your App > Settings > Add Date-Time to Record File names`
 ![](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/preview_2.png)

 * `settings.previewGenerate`: Default value is true.
 If false, Preview images will not generate.